 If you want to know whether or not a treadmill desk is a good fit for you, then this article is for you.
-We’ll look at the advantages that you’ll gain from getting some extra exercise in the office as well as some disadvantages.
-By the end, you’ll know whether or not you should purchase one!
+We’ll look at the advantages you’ll gain from getting some extra exercise in the office, as well as some disadvantages.
+By the end, you’ll know whether you should purchase one!

 What is a Treadmill Desk?

-People have a variety of different options of treadmill desks.
-For anyone, it takes some time to get used to, but some people even after trying it for a while still don’t like using a treadmill desk.
+People have a variety of different opinions on treadmill desks.
+For just about everyone, it takes some time to get used to.
+But some people, even after trying it for a while, still don’t like using one.

-Business Inside put together this video about different individuals using treadmill desks and their responses.
-On the whole, it was positive although there were a few people who didn’t ever want to do it again.
+Business Insider put together this video about different individuals using treadmill desks and their responses.
+On the whole, it was positive, although there were a few people who didn’t ever want to do it again.

 Pros of a Treadmill Desk

-We’ve all heard that sitting is bad for our health and that experts recommend doing something physical—even if it’s small—every 20 to 30 minutes.
-Plus, with the modern age, we’ve gotten significantly busier, so it’s getting harder and harder to squeeze in gym time.
+We’ve all heard that sitting is bad for our health.
+Experts recommend doing something physical—even if it’s small—every 20 to 30 minutes throughout the day.
+Plus, in the modern age, we’ve made ourselves significantly busier, so it’s getting harder and harder to squeeze in gym time.
 Enter the treadmill desk!

 Increases Overall Amount of Exercise

-Because it allows you to work and walk, you can average at least 2,000 steps a day, which works out to about 100 calories burned per day.
+Because it allows you to work and walk, you can get in as many steps as you’d like.
+If you take 2,000 steps per mile, and take 20 minutes to cover the distance, it wouldn’t take long to hit your daily goal.
 Depending on how intense your walking is, you can expect to lose at least 7.5 pounds in a year just from the treadmill desk, one study found.